JummyJoeJackson/chesshacks/README.md

 python -m modal setup
 ```

-After that's done, you can navigate to the `/Training` directory and run the training algorithm with the following script:
+After that's done, you can navigate to the `/Training` directory and run the training algorithm.

 ```shell
 cd Training